 Diarrhea – Take 1000mg of activated charcoal every two hours while awake, then continue the treatment for a day or two after diarrhea has stopped.

 Gas and Bloating – For quick relief of gas and bloating, take 1000mg of activated charcoal at the first signs of gastrointestinal distress.

 Venomous Snake and Spider Bites – Make a large charcoal compress and apply it to the bite and surrounding area.
 Use as much charcoal as you can as this is an emergency.
 Keep the compress moist with water, and cover with plastic wrap if available.
 Apply a fresh compress every 10-15 minutes.
 Also, take charcoal by mouth at the dose of 2 tablespoons every 2 hours for the first 3 doses, then cut back to 1 teaspoon every hour for 24 hours.
 Drink a lot of water with each dose of charcoal.

 Bentonite clay can absorb toxins and draw them out from the body.
-Internally it can help ease symptoms of food poisoning and traveler’s diarrhea.
+Internally it can help ease symptoms of food poisoning and traveller’s diarrhea.
 Externally it is used for drawing out poisons and small foreign objects from the body.

 When taking bentonite clay internally always drink a lot of water.

 Note: taking bentonite clay within a few hours of medications or supplements will inhibit the absorption of those substances.

-Food Poisoning and Traveler’s Diarrhea – Take clay internally at a dose of 2 tablespoons 3 times a day until symptoms subside.
+Food Poisoning and Traveler’s Diarrhea – Take bentonite clay internally at a dose of 2 tablespoons 3 times a day until symptoms subside.

 Thorns and Splinters – To draw out thorns or splinters, mix a small amount of powdered clay with water and apply over the affected area.
 As the clay dries, the thorn or splinter will be pulled out.
 This only works if the splinter has not been driven very deep.